INEC decries nonchallant attitude to PVC collection — Nigeria Today

 INEC decries nonchallant attitude to PVC collection

-The Resident Electoral Commissioner (REC) in Imo, Prof. Francis Ezeonu, made this known at a sensitisation meeting with stakeholders in Owerri Municipal and Owerri West Local Government Areas of Imo.
+The Resident Electoral Commissioner (REC) in Imo, Prof. Francis Ezeonu, made this known at a sensitization meeting with stakeholders in Owerri Municipal and Owerri West Local Government Areas of Imo.

 Ezeonu said the attitude was more prevalent in the South East.